Translated by MATCHA

 6. The article is published

-After receiving a positive feedback from the editors, the article will be published after some days.
+After receiving a positive feedback from the editors, the article will be published after a few days.
 It is often necessary for the writer to ask for confirmation and permission from the institutions featured in the article.

-- The writers should be able to conduct research and interviews on their own.
-For this reason, in the case of writers who do not speak Japanese as their native language, a minimum N3 level of the JLPT is required.
+2. The writers should be able to conduct research and interviews on their own.
+For non-Japanese writers, a minimum N3 level of the JLPT is required.

 3. We kindly ask our writers to submit at least two articles per month.